ibm-cloud-docs/speech-to-text/formatting.md

 #### Spanish
 {: #smart-formatting-es-es}

--   In dates, the ordinal`primero` is considered 1st of the month.
+-   In dates, the ordinal `primero` is considered 1st of the month.
 The dates are formatted as `DD/MM/YYYY`.
--   Times on the hour or time without an article followed by a suffix (indicating 'a.m.' or 'p.m.'), it will be converted .e.g `las dos pe eme`.
+-   Times on the hour or time without an article followed by a suffix (indicating 'a.m.' or 'p.m.'), is converted.e.g `las dos pe eme`.
 Times are formatted as 24H clock : `HH h MM` or as 12H clock with a.m./p.m.
 -   Telephone numbers must have 8, 9 or 10 digits.
 Numbers are formatted as `NNNN NNNN` or `NNN NNN NNN` or `NNN NNN NNNN`
--   Internet email addresses with common format ( e.g. `[alphanumeric+symbols]+ arroba [alphanumeric punto]+ domainname` ) are smart formatted.
+-   Internet email addresses with common format (For example, `[alphanumeric+symbols]+ arroba [alphanumeric punto]+ domainname` ) are smart formatted.
--   Cardinals below nine are not converted if they occur in midst of other text(in order to avoid `un gato en el camino` -> `1 gato en el camino` and any other odd conversions).
+-   Cardinals less than nine are not converted if they occur in the midst of other text (to avoid `un gato en el camino` -> `1 gato en el camino` and any other odd conversions).
 They are still formatted if they occur in isolation with no other text.
--   Formatting of Fractions is supported. e.g.`un décimo` -> `1/10`
+-   Formatting of Fractions is supported.
+For example, `un décimo` -> `1/10`
 -   Most of the punctuation symbols are added for special keywords that occur in appropriate places.
-When you use smart formatting, the service substitutes spoken/dictated punctuation symbols for the keyword strings.
+When you use smart formatting, the service substitutes spoken or dictated punctuation symbols for the keyword strings.
-    - `punto` (`.`), `interrogación` (`?`), `exclamación` (`!`), `punto y coma` (`;`), `guion medio` (`-`), etc.
+    - `punto` (`.`), `interrogación` (`?`), `exclamación` (`!`), `punto y coma` (`;`), `guion medio` (`-`), and so on.

 ### Smart formatting Examples for Spanish
 {: #smart-formatting-examples-es-es}

 The following table shows examples of final transcripts both with and without smart formatting.
-The transcripts are based on US English audio.
+The transcripts are based on Spanish audio.

 | Entity Type     | Without smart formatting                                     | With smart formatting     |
 |-----------------|--------------------------------------------------------------|---------------------------|